dnth/dnth.github.io/content/portfolio/bringing_high_quality_image_models_to_mobile/index.md

 {{< notice tip >}}
 ⚡ By the end of this post you will learn how to:
-+ Upload a SOTA classification model to HuggingFace Spaces and get an inference endpoint.
++ Upload a SOTA classification model to Hugging Face Spaces and get an inference endpoint.
 + Create a Flutter mobile app that runs on **Android** and **iOS** to call the inference endpoint.
 + Display the inference results on the screen with a beautiful UI.